Andreas Müller (footballer, born 2000)

-Andreas Müller (born 20 July 2000) is a German professional footballer who plays as a defensive midfielder for club Karlsruher SC.
+Andreas Müller (born 20 July 2000) is a German professional footballer who plays as a defensive midfielder for club Fortuna Düsseldorf on loan from Karlsruher SC.

 Career

 Müller made his professional debut for 1.
 FC Magdeburg in the first round of the 2020–21 DFB-Pokal on 13 September 2020, coming on as a substitute in the 86th minute against 2.
 Bundesliga side Darmstadt 98, with the home match finishing as a 3–2 loss after extra time.

 On 21 June 2025, Müller signed with Karlsruher SC.